-Since the beginning, Fabritecture has evolved from canvas covers to contemporary fabric building solutions.
+Since the early 1990’s, Fabritecture has evolved from canvas covers to contemporary fabric building solutions.
 Charlie Ballantyne, the creator of Universal Fabric Structures (now Fabritecture), has revolutionised the way the world thinks about tensile fabric structures.
 Going into partnership with a ground-breaking structured solutions company from Belgium, the duo invented the world’s first Tensile Fabric Structure (TFS).

 With Charlie taking North America under the UFS brand, and leaving the European market to his new Belgium business partner, the concept of pre-engineered, rent-or-buy fabric structure solutions took both continents by storm.
 By the mid 1990’s, Charlie Ballantyne’s vision had transformed into one of the fastest growing top 500 companies in America.

 At the peak of the company’s growth in the mid 90’s, ex-pat Australian David Gullis found himself working for Charlie.
 David’s intuitive understanding of tensile fabric structures and his innate mastery of project management soon became obvious to his American mentor.
 In less than two years, David was promoted from Site Worker to Project Manager, then to Construction Manager responsible for all UFS North America operations.

 Almost overnight the new company was winning blue-chip projects such as the arena for the 2000 Gift and Homewares Trade Show, (one of the largest trade fairs in Australia), building the ultimate hangar to house the C130 Hercules fleet at the RAAF base at Richmond, and construction of the Big Top at Sydney’s Luna Park.

-Like David himself, Jethro Jones had joined the construction business from the ground up and rapidly worked his way into Senior Project Management positions in local and international companies.
+Like David himself, Jethro had joined the construction business from the ground up and rapidly worked his way into Senior Project Management positions in local and international companies.
 Jethro brought with him a highly-polished passion for 3D imaging and design – an increasingly valuable skill in the Australasian market where custom-architectural fabric structures were in growing demand.

 Meanwhile, back in America, Charlie had been enticed to sell all but the rental division of his UFS operations to his European partner.
 As a result, UFS Pty Ltd was dissolved, Charlie became Allsite Structure Rentals and David and Jethro were offered the opportunity to take over UFS Australasia.
 The rest, as they say, is history.

 The phenomenal growth of UFS Australasia through the first decade of the New Millennium – and the exciting evolution of its architectural arm – inspired David and Jethro to reconnect with their visionary American mentor, Charlie and re-assess the structure of their company.